Frequently Asked Questions

 Q: Once my child has been invited to participate, how do I complete program registration?

 A: Registration procedures will be included in your invitation.
 A password will be provided in your invitation to access the online registration form.
 We highly recommend that you send in your registration early, since class sizes are limited and are filled on a first-come, first-served basis and a gender balance.
+Parents are encouraged to register their child with a partner of the opposite gender to ensure enrollment and to avoid placement on the Waiting List.

 Q: How much do Carolina Junior Cotillion programs cost?